Josh Philippe: Career

 Philippe made his Twenty20 debut for Perth Scorchers against the Sydney Sixers in the 2017–18 Big Bash League season on 23 December 2017.
 Prior to his T20 debut, he scored 88 runs from 92 balls opening the batting against England in a warm-up match representing a Western Australia XI, prior to the 2017–18 Ashes series.

-Philippe made his first-class debut for Western Australia in the 2017–18 Sheffield Shield season in February 2018 and his List A debut for the side in the 2018–19 JLT One-Day Cup in September 2018.
+Philippe made his first-class debut for Western Australia in the 2017–18 Sheffield Shield season in February 2018 and his List A debut for the team in the 2018–19 JLT One-Day Cup in September 2018.
 He won the Player of the Match award when the Prime Minister's XI beat the touring South Africans on 31 October 2018; he was the match top-scorer with 57, and made four dismissals and conceded no byes in the South African innings.

 In July 2020, Philippe was named in a 26-man preliminary squad of players to begin training ahead of a possible tour to England following the COVID-19 pandemic.
 In August, Cricket Australia confirmed that the fixtures would be taking place, with Philippe included in the touring party, although he did not play during the series.

 After being bought by Royal Challengers Bangalore in 2020 IPL auction, Philippe played for them in the 2020 Indian Premier League, scoring 78 runs in five innings.
 He was retained for the 2021 season but withdrew from the tournament prior to its start for personal reasons.

 In January 2021, Philippe was named in Australia's Twenty20 International (T20I) squad for their series against New Zealand.
 He made his T20I debut for Australia, against New Zealand, on 22 February 2021.
 In June 2021, Philippe was named in Australia's limited overs squad for their tours of the West Indies and Bangladesh.
 Philippe made his One Day International (ODI) debut on 20 July 2021, for Australia against the West Indies.

 In September 2021, in the opening match of the 2021–22 Marsh One-Day Cup, Philippe scored his first century in List A cricket, with 137 runs against South Australia.